dronelektron/anti-fast-respawn/README.md

-# Anti Fast Respawn
+# Anti fast respawn

-Prevents fast respawn if a player has changed his class after death near respawn zone
+Prevents fast respawn if a player changes class on the spawn zone after dying

 ### Supported Games